jonase/eastwood/README.md

-(is (= ["josh"] names) (str "error when testing with josh and " names)) ;; This linter has a special case that if the 2nd arg to 'is' is a ;; form beginning with str or format, it will not issue a warning, ;; under the assumption that this symbol has not been redefined to ;; return something other than a string.
-(TBD: Should add ;; with-out-str and a few others in the next version.)
+(is (= ["josh"] names) (str "error when testing with josh and " names)) ;; This linter has a special case that if the 2nd arg to 'is' is a ;; form beginning with str, format, or a few other macros and ;; functions commonly used to return strings, it will not issue a ;; warning.
+It does this with the assumption that this symbol has not ;; been redefined to return something other than a string.

 (deftest test1